 If you, your firm or your community are searching for a significant economic development project at such levels you may want to retain T. Jerry Williams to assist with your effort.
 He may be able to design and implement such a project to create new jobs within your community.
 When he doesn't know the answer to your problem he usually knows where to find the answer.

-This small, independent consultant will also give your company or region the individual attention your specific issue or initiatives require.
+This independent consultant will also give your company or region the individual attention your specific issue or initiatives require.
 He specializes in those areas that impact local and regional economic development such as taxation, public health, labor, transportation, alcoholic beverages, travel and tourism, restaurant development and operations, education, agriculture and other areas of interest.

 Remember too, T. Jerry is an experienced negotiator and coalition builder.
 Therefore, he may be able to help you find the right firm or group to partner or joint venture with on behalf of your enterprise or operation.
 His reputation for putting compatible groups and individuals together is well known; so take a look at the following consulting services available once you retain him to represent you and your firm or business interests: